-The free-to-play genre has burst out in recent years, pushing predatory buggy games to unique titles with ethical monetization practices.
+In recent years, the free-to-play genre has burst out, pushing predatory buggy games to unique titles with ethical monetization practices.

 From Brawlhalla to World of Warplanes, these are the best free PC games.

 - 2. Dauntless